-If this exception applies, enter an "S" in the "exceptions box" located next to Line 27, and leave Line 27 blank.
+If this exception applies, enter an "S" in the "exceptions box" located next to Line 27, and enter the amount of underpayment interest due, if any, on Line 27.

 Annualized Income.
 If the Taxed S Corporation annualized its taxable income for the tax year, the Taxed S Corporation may be able to reduce or eliminate underpayment interest.